Last updated on July 15th, 2022 at 01:47 pm

 Still, with me, all is just peachy about your views as a productive, non-reproductive member of society.

-What I first want everyone to remember is that before you rescued, adopted or paid for your pedigreed pooch, or your catnip loving kitty, or invested in your fabulous salt water aquarium, you had to be an adult.
+What I first want everyone to remember is that before you rescued, adopted, or paid for your pedigreed pooch, your catnip-loving kitty, or invested in your fabulous saltwater aquarium, you had to be an adult.

 At least, that’s how I felt on my Sunday school bus as a six-year-old little girl when the pastor’s son placed me on his lap and used to rub his nasty, rotten man hands on the outside and underneath my underpants on the way to church.